LEARN THE EVENTS

 It's easy to feel overwhelmed or disheartened when troubling events occur at a place we love.
 But take heart!
 There are a number of offices, task forces, response teams, and student, faculty, and staff organizations at St. Mary's working to make our college community safer, more inclusive, diverse, and supportive.
 Find out how you can be a part of improving St. Mary's by checking out the SMCM Resources section of this site.

 You can also take a moment to ask yourself: Can I do better?
 Can I encourage others to do better?
-If the answer is yes (as it likely is for most of us) you might want to take a look at the continuously updated list of short articles, websites, books, videos, and podcasts on the Learn More section of this site.
-If there is a work that has inspired you, let us know, and we'll add it to the list.
+If the answer is yes (as it likely is for most of us) you might want to take a look at the list of short articles, websites, books, videos, and podcasts on the Learn More section of this site.

 These events can take a toll--mentally, emotionally, and even physically.
 If you, or someone you know needs extra care and support, review the information under Support Tools for helpful options.
 Be mindful of your own health and needs and only choose the level of support or activism (if any) that is most appropriate to you in the next few months.